How Sweden is moving Kiruna, the arctic 'millipede town'

 Ghost town

 The construction of New Kiruna doesn't mean that the old town will turn into an eerie, abandoned space.
+"We don't want a ghost town," says Cars.

 He adds that while underground structures, such as building foundations, are in danger of cracking, a park created on top of the mine would be safe.